aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Clearly, some new code must be written.
 But how much old code will have to change?

-A good software architecture reduces the amount of changed code to the barest minimum.
+A good SW architecture reduces the amount of changed code to the barest minimum.
 Ideally, zero.

 How?